A100 Both is pretty easy:

 Just login with you Google Account and click at the star in front of the issue heading.
 Thanks.

-You can open it this way: right click at the TM icon and choose "Options".
-At the new tab press "Ctrl-Shift-J" and choose "Console".
+You can open it this way: right click at the Tampermonkey icon and choose "Dashboard".
+At the new tab press "Ctrl-Shift-J" or "F12" and select the "Console" tab.

 Last but not least every web page has a console.